mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*Compunction* -  Anxiety arising from awareness of guilt.
+Example: Despite guru was wrong, He was laughing heartily, without compunction for my disillusionment.
+*Indignant* - Feeling or showing anger or annoyance at what is perceived as unfair treatment.
+Example: On Friday, Meyer posted an indignant response on Twitter to recent media coverage.

 *Surfeit* -  An overabundant supply.
 Having surfeited ourselves on raw oysters, we had to decline the rest of the restaurant's offerings

 *Beguile*  - Attract to deceive.
 God will beguile you with an infinite ingenuity.